Threespot/TSM-FE-pattern-library/checklist/readme.md

 This list is meant to assist front-end engineers identify and evaluate aspects of a site that often go overlooked or do not directly affect the end user's experience.

 This list is **not** meant to function as a guide to building a website.
 It assumes that readers understand how to craft quality front-end code and are familiar with best practices.
-Additions to this list should follow it's authoring guidelines (see below).
+Additions to this list should follow its authoring guidelines (see below).

 This checklist assumes that you have **[validated your HTML](http://validator.w3.org/#validate_by_input)** and **[linted your JavaScript](http://www.jslint.com)**.

 ## Checklist

 ### HTML
-- Include Wai Aria Roles
+- Include WAI-ARIA Roles
 	- [`banner`](http://www.w3.org/TR/2011/CR-wai-aria-20110118/roles#banner)
 	- [`navigation`](http://www.w3.org/TR/2011/CR-wai-aria-20110118/roles#navigation)
 	- [`search`](http://www.w3.org/TR/2011/CR-wai-aria-20110118/roles#search)